thingsboard/thingsboard.github.io/docs/user-guide/ui/plugins.md

 ![image](/images/user-guide/ui/plugin-import.png)

-**Note** All imported plugins are in suspended state.
+**Note** All imported plugins are in the suspended state.
 Don't forget to **activate** your plugin after import.

 #### Troubleshooting

 Possible issues while importing the plugin:

  - The corresponding plugin API Token is **already reserved**.
-You can choose other token and edit it directly in the source json.
+You can choose another token and edit it directly in the source json.
  - The corresponding plugin implementation is **not available** in the server classpath.